How long does a grand piano last?

 Come in for a visit

 We encourage customers to try other brands, including those that make manufactured grand pianos.
-Then come to one of M. Steinert’s showrooms in Nexton or Boston to make an appointment to talk with one of our seasoned sales consultants and to play some Steinway models.
+Then come to our showroom in Newton to make an appointment to talk with one of our seasoned sales consultants and to play some Steinway models.

 In preparation for your appointment, consider reading more about some of the popular models of Steinway grands in the following article.
 It will give you a closer look at 6 Steinway grand piano models so that you begin to see which ones may suit your needs best.